12

 “Shh... you’re safe.
 I’ve got you.”

-Ananya moved toward us, her mouth open— on the verge of saying something.
+Ananya moved toward us, her mouth open, on the verge of saying something.

-But I caught her eyes and gently shook my head, pressing a finger to my lips— gesturing her to stay quiet.
+But I caught her eyes and gently shook my head, pressing a finger to my lips, gesturing her to stay quiet.

 The little one was still curled against me, her body tense, breaths shallow and quick.

-She needed quiet.
+Even kindness, spoken too soon, could startle her.
+She didn’t need noise, she needed quiet.
 A soft, still space to feel safe again.

 I sat down gently, cradling her in my arms.
 My hand moved across her back in slow, soothing circles.